Faculty of Maritime Studies

 In the year 2000 the DG Shipping under the Ministry of Shipping and surface transport recognized the need to encourage Private Sector participation in Maritime Education.
 AMET was the foremost and first PRIVATE Institution to board on this opportunity to commence a 3 year degree program in Nautical Science in collaboration first with Alagappa University and later with BITS Ranchi University.

 During these years the Nautical Science Department not only grew in size by way of more students but also gained experience in higher education.
 AMET sought to become a truly de-novo University under the able aegis of UGC in the year 2007.
 This transition marked a distinct change in the approach to Maritime Education, primarily the nautical Science.
 As a dedicated Maritime University the Department of Nautical Science was able to ably meet the changing demands of the stake holding Industry on the one hand and more importantly to progressively raise the pure science aspects of Maritime core subjects to a higher level.
-This is borne out by the fact that ever since becoming a De-Novo University the Department has enhanced the syllabus standards more than 4 times in the last 5 years- balancing the areas of pure science and applied science suitably.
+This is borne out by the fact that ever since becoming a De-Novo University the Department has enhanced the syllabus standards every year in the last 10 years- balancing the areas of pure science and applied science suitably.

 Highlights

-• Very Exclusive Infrastructures
+- Very Exclusive Infrastructures

-• International level Conference organized
+- International level Conference organized

-• Achievements of faculty & students in National Level & International level
+- Achievements of faculty & students in National Level & International level